 Paul’s varied career includes working as an analyst for Japan’s principal business newspaper, the Nihon Keizai Shimbun, as the managing director of the Japanese subsidiary of a British 500 FTSE company and as a freelance producer and director for Japanese television.

-In recognition of his work with Walk Japan and the Community Project, Paul was made a Cool Japan Ambassador in 2016 and All Nippon Airways Ambassador in 2017.
-Other posts he holds includes being an advisor at the Asia Pacific University in Beppu, and at Taketa and Kitsuki Cities in Oita Prefecture.
+In recognition of his work with Walk Japan and the Community Project, Paul was made a Cool Japan Ambassador in 2016.
+He was also made an All Nippon Airways Ambassador and Onsen Gastronomy Ambassador in 2017.
+Other posts he holds includes advisor at the Asia Pacific University in Beppu, and at Taketa and Kitsuki Cities in Oita Prefecture.

 Please contact Walk Japan for further details.